-Today I’m going to tell you a story about why I could be a passionate brand advocate for a local arcade…but I’m not.
+Today, I’m going to tell you a story about why I could have been a passionate brand advocate for a local arcade.

 I’m also going to tell you what you can learn from their oversight to make sure you don’t let potential revenue-generating brand advocates walk out your door.

 One fine evening several years ago, I accomplished a sports victory.

 I achieved the arcade high score in skeeball.

 While many of you know me as a bodybuilder, I’ve also dabbled in skeeball since I was a wee lass.